tdsmale/tdsmale.github.io/Jungian.md

 - Unnatural: Faith.
 Finds it unnatural to emphasise good-faith relations.
 - Indulgant: Catharsis.
 Can over-indulge promoting a purgative atmosphere.
 - Unconscious: Radicalism.
 Unconsciously provokes the observance of exploitative underpinnings.
-- Trivializing: Reliability.
-Trivializes the promotion of pragmatic stability.
+- Trivializing: Stability.
+Trivializes the promotion of pragmatic equilibrium.
 - Repressed: Affirmation.
 Represses the observance of inherent quality.

 #### EII / INFP / INFj / Seelie (Shadow: Provocateur).